East Ramapo Central School District: Lawsuits

 In November 2017, a lawsuit was filed against the district in US District Court by parents of public school students, district residents, and the local chapter of the NAACP.
 The plaintiffs charged that by using at-large voting, it was impossible for minority candidates to win competitive elections in the district.
 The district president stated the district did not set the election rules and that the lawsuit would cost the district money.
 U.S. District Court Judge Cathy Seibel denied the districts motion to dismiss the case in April 2018.
 In 2020, Judge Seibel ruled in favor of the NAACP, finding that the district's election system violated the Voting Rights Act of 1965.
 She then ordered the district to abandon its at-large voting plan in favor of a neighborhood- or ward-based system that would increase the voting power of black and Latino voters.
 The district appealed the decision in January 2021 and then filed a second appeal.

 The report from the state-appointed monitor found that the district had not replaced hundreds of teachers removed in 2008 and that the district has no social workers, despite having more economically disadvantaged students than any other district in Rockland County.

 In January 2021, a court subsequently ruled that the district owed over $4.3 million in legal fees to the NYCLU who had brought the original suit.
-However the board threatened to fire hundreds of teachers in retaliation if the fine was not reduced to one dollar.
+However the board threatened to fire hundreds of teachers in retaliation if the fees were not reduced to one dollar.

 Budget

-For the 2022–2023 school year, the district proposed a budget of $262 million dollars, a $10 million decrease from the 2021–2022 which was supplemented by federal funds due to the COVID-19 pandemic.
+For the 2022–2023 school year, the district proposed a budget of $262 million, a $10 million decrease from the 2021–2022 which was supplemented by federal funds due to the COVID-19 pandemic.
 The budget included $90 million for facilities upgrades, using federal funding, of all 14 of the district-owned buildings.
 However the proposed repairs were planned during the summer vacation, during which the school district had previously rented the buildings to private corporations for summer camps attended by Hasidic and Orthodox Jewish children.
 The first proposed budget failed on a vote held on May 17, 2022.
 On June 21, 2022, a second budget proposal was rejected by voters by a 2-1 margin, with a majority of opposed votes from wards with a large Jewish population.
 Because the proposal did not pass, the school will operate under its budget contingency plan for the 2022–2023 school year that limits the amount of revenue that can be collected and spent by the schools.

 In 2022, the East Ramapo Central School District was reporting as having a $36 million deficit.
 However, a 2024 audit discovered an unexpected $30 million cash surplus in the district's budget; poor record-keeping had caused district officials to believe they had less money than they actually did.